Emily VanSchmus |

 At first glance, the Costco Executive membership benefits look pretty amazing.
 Earning 2% rewards on your Costco purchases (including Costco Travel packages and prescriptions in most states) without having to sign up for a store credit card?
 Sign me up.
 But the upgrade is not necessarily worth it for everyone.

-At $120 a year, upgrading to an Executive membership is no small investment.
-You’re paying three figures each year just to step inside the store, and it's double the price of the $60 Gold Star membership.
-And if you compare Sam’s Club vs. Costco, a Costco Executive membership is $10 more expensive than a Sam’s Club Plus membership.
+At $130 a year, the Executive membership is no small investment.
+You’re paying three figures each year just to step inside the store, and it's double the price of the $65 Gold Star membership.
+And if you compare Sam’s Club vs. Costco, a Costco Executive membership is $20 more expensive than a Sam’s Club Plus membership.

 But if you’re shopping for a whole family or planning a major purchase, the Executive membership could pay for itself pretty quickly.
 We’ll break down all the nitty-gritty spending details so you can decide if a Costco Executive membership is worth it for you.
 And if you need help deciding if a basic Costco membership is worth it, we have a guide for that, too.